mateuszchudyk/whirl-interpreter/README.md

   - all lines starts with `//` are removed
   - all characters that are not `0` or `1` are removed

+You can find more details about `Whirl` language at http://bigzaphod.github.io/Whirl/.

 ## License

 All files except examples are under [MIT] license.
 Examples have specify its license and author in a comment at the beginning of file.